-Root cellars are of benefit for preppers, especially if you produce more than what you can store in your refrigerator or canning shelves.
-A root cellar already in place is the perfect asset for a homesteader or prepper!
+Root cellars important to preppers, especially if you produce more than what you can store in your refrigerator or on canning shelves.
 Storing food with any electricity for months at a time is a lost art, but you can revive that skill.

 |Food||Ideal Temperature||Average Storage Life|